 Short of living in a cave or burying your head in the sand, there’s really nothing you can do to eliminate the stresses of life completely.
 What you can do is educate yourself about how to do more than just survive it.

 We hear a lot about stress management, and most of it centers around efforts to control the amount of stress we’re under.
-It may sound counterintuitive but stress itself isn’t always bad.
-(Read what I mean here, and here and here.)
+It may sound counterintuitive, but stress itself isn’t always bad.
+1,2

 If you’re finding yourself overwhelmed by your circumstances and frustrated because you don’t seem to be making progress in your effort to manage stress, read on.
 There is another way, and here are three simple steps to help you find it.

-I talk about this in depth here, but the gist of it is taking the time to tune into your body, breathe, and relax the tension you notice.
+I talk about this in depth on this podcast, but the key to mastering stress is taking the time to tune into your body, breathe, and relax the tension you notice.
+I refer to this as “the Practice.”
 Do this first thing in the morning before you even get out of bed, and again at night as the last thing you do before you go to sleep.

 Why is this important?

 The path to mastering stress is really a series of simple steps designed to break the patterns leading to unchecked stress.

 Tension from unchecked stress keeps your nervous system from fully resting while you sleep.
 So tonight, when you get into bed:

 - Tune into your body and notice the muscular tension in your shoulders.